Laying the foundation for brand awareness

 The reason for this phenomenon can be found in the nature of the market today.
 We are inundated and swamped with massages.
 In order to simply function, human beings have developed a skill of ignorance.

-That is, they ignore messages that they deem, on an almost subconscious level, as unimportant to them.
+That is, they ignore messages that they deem, on a subconscious level, as unimportant to them.

 The din of the market has demanded this skill as a survival mechanism.
-And, as a result, your louder and more demanding message is backfiring.
+As a result, your louder and more demanding message is backfiring.
 It sounds annoying and, while no longer ignored, it is now avoided.

 The importance and affinity you hoped to stir in the prospect has now become its ugly stepsister, a venomous and reactionary dislike of your brand.
 (Read more about marketing in a crowded space here)